a-dubiel/tae2/src/pages/index.md

 singleimage: /img/couple.jpg
 about:
   content: >
-    <p>My name is Alice Chi Martin and I’m a busy working mom with two young
-    kids and a day job that I love.
+    My name is Alice Chi Martin and I’m a busy working mom with two young kids and a day job that I love.

     The first time I helped coordinate a wedding was fifteen years ago for my best friend.
-I have been hooked ever since.</p>
+I have been hooked ever since.

     I LOVE everything about a wedding day - bossing people around, getting to know your crazy Aunt Patty and finding solutions for problems that feel like the end of the world on the day of.

     There’s nothing better than watching a crazy day with upteenth details going off without a hitch - that “wedding high” is addictive and why I keep doing this.
   heading: "And, I'm a huge fan of wedding cake.
 Huge."
   quote: >-
     Seeing two families come together and the happiness it brings may sound